Please contact the program’s admissions office via email at email@example.com.

 There is no work experience minimum.
 We like to target a range of ages to meet the personalized needs of the companies we work with.
 Some employers prefer students directly from undergrad, all the way to 10+ years of work experience.
-Our average age ranges from 26–27 years of age.
+Our average age ranges from 26–28 years of age in a given year.

 Candidates can choose to take either the GRE or the GMAT.
-GMAT/GRE waivers are only granted to Michigan State University graduates with a GPA greater than 3.25.
+GMAT/GRE waivers are only automatically granted to Michigan State University graduates with a GPA greater than 3.25.
 Other students can request a waiver by emailing their resume/CV and unofficial transcripts to firstname.lastname@example.org for evaluation.
 The M.S. in Business Analytics GMAT code is QHO-5P-59.
 The GRE code is 1465.

 While we do not have a minimum GMAT/GRE score, our average GMAT score of admitted students is 640 (approximately a 318-322 on the GRE, depending on quant/verbal breakdown).
 GMAT/GRE scores alone does not guarantee or deny admission to the program as we review applications on a holistic basis.

 The program does not require a specific undergraduate degree.
 However, students from business, statistics, computer programming, actuarial science, economics, etc. are often great fits for the program.
-If you lack experience in a specific area, Coursera.com offers several free training classes in R, Python, etc. Gaining additional training will ensure you have the base-level skills required to be successful in the classroom.
+If you lack experience in a specific area, Coursera.com and Datacamp.com offers several training classes in R, Python, etc. Gaining additional training will ensure you have the base-level skills required to be successful in the classroom.
 Basic exposure to a programming language or stats package (Python, R, C, Java, etc.) is highly recommended prior to application.

 Overall, from an application perspective, we look for exposure to all three pillars of our program: business, computer programming and statistics.
 If you find you are light in one of these areas, we would recommend that you take courses in the gap areas to help you become a better-rounded applicant.